The United Kingdom is the fashion capital of the globe and home to some of the world’s best shopping malls.

 Lakeside Shopping Centre is a precious gem of West Thurrock, Essex.
 It is an out-of-the-town grand structure granting you the leisure to shop as much as you want.
 Therefore, it is the epitome of luxury shopping, crossing Greater London’s eastern boundary.

-Thurrock Council also intends to redevelop the region and transform the mall into a regional town center.
-Such future endeavors will definitely benefit hundreds of people staying in London or coming to the city for a vacation.
+Thurrock Council also intends to redevelop the region and transform the mall into a regional town centre.
+Such future endeavours will benefit hundreds of people staying in London or coming to the city for a vacation.

 Moreover, it is the home of various top brands like Levi’s, Flannels, Yours Clothing, H&M Home, and many more.
 Your dining experience is also going to be fabulous here by visiting Love Churros or Casco Lounge.
 Since winter is here, do not miss out on the grand Winter Sales at Thomas Sabo or the Christmas treats at Café Giardino.